Dave Draper: Personal life

+In December 1961, Draper married Kathleen "Penny" Koenemund.
+They had a daughter.

 After a reported battle with alcoholism in the late 1970s and, with rehabilitation, gaining sobriety in 1983, Draper resumed his bodybuilding career to guest-pose at bodybuilding competitions and appear at exhibitions.

+Draper's marriage to Koenemund ended in divorce.
+In 1988, he married Laree Setterlund, with whom he opened and ran the Santa Cruz and Scotts Valley World Gyms.

 Draper continued to train with weights into his 70s, and to write, including a free weekly newsletter, emailed and published on his website until 2021.
-He died on November 30, 2021, at the age of 79.
+He died of congestive heart failure on November 30, 2021, at the age of 79, a condition that his widow said he suffered from for almost 40 years.